Peeragogy/Peeragogy.github.io/action.md

 if they didn’t have time to read the forums.
 We’ve also found that small groups of people who arrange their own meetings are often the most productive.

+*Further reading* – Argyris, Chris.
+“Teaching smart people how to learn.”
+Harvard Business Review 69.3 (1991); and, Gersick, Connie J.G.
+“Time and transition in work teams: Toward a new model of group development.”
+Academy of Management Journal 31.1 (1988): 9-41.

 **Week 4.
 Wrap up the project with a critical assessment of progress and directions for future work.
 Share any changes to this syllabus that you